 05 of 07

-Pella has several lines of wood windows, from the bargain Proline 450 to the Architect Series, which comes in mahogany, alder, fir, pine, and white-painted, with oak, cherry, red oak, and maple available on special order.
-Within the pine species, it's possible to keep the wood natural or to have Pella pre-stain the wood in a range of 7 shades, ranging from a golden oak to a dark mahogany.
+Pella has several lines of wood windows, from the bargain Proline 450 to the Architect Series, which comes in mahogany, alder, fir, pine, and white-painted, along with oak, cherry, red oak, and maple available through special order.
+Within the pine species, it's possible to keep the wood natural or to have Pella pre-stain the wood in a range of seven shades, ranging from a golden oak to a dark mahogany.

 06 of 07

 Harvey Building Products is a massive company, booking well over $300 million in sales.
-But most of this money is made elsewhere--vinyl siding, vinyl windows, doors, and so on.
+But most of its business lies elsewhere—vinyl siding, vinyl windows, doors, and so on.

-Their Majesty wood windows line is just a drop in the large bucket, and it isn't much: the two mainstays of most window companies, double-hungs and casements, but with a few other window styles in there, as well.
-Pine is the only interior wood, and all exteriors are aluminum.
+Their Majesty wood windows line is just a drop in the large bucket, and it isn't much: It includes the two mainstays of most window companies, double-hungs and casements, as well as a few other window styles.
+Pine is the only interior wood option, and all exteriors are aluminum.

 07 of 07

 Milgard is based in Tacoma, WA and has a wide reach throughout the West, with dealers located as far east as Oklahoma and Missouri.
-Milgard has only one series (Essence) in wood, and that series only offers pine or fir as species options.
+Milgard has only one series (Essence) in wood, and that series offers only pine and fir as species options.
 Exterior material is fiberglass.